-After the Football Association of Oman confirmed that they were otherwise engaged on the final week of March 2017, the FAI have cast their eyes around the football world - the international football family, if you will - and have opted to stage a friendly match with Iceland, which will take place in the Aviva tonight.
+After the Football Association of Oman confirmed that they were otherwise engaged on the final week of March 2017, the FAI were forced to cast their eyes around the football world - the international football family, if you will - and ultimately opted to stage a friendly match with Iceland, which will take place in the Aviva tonight.

 On the surface, this shapes up to be an exciting encounter and would seem to be a worthwhile enterprise.
 Mere days after 52% of the UK electorate gave a loud sayonara to the rest of the European Union, Iceland delighted the vast majority of inhabitants of the planet by dumping them out of Euro 2016.

 Where once we might have thought them minnows, or semi-minnows at best, now they are worthy and highly challenging opponents.
 We'd say there's no shame in losing to them but won't out of fear that Danny Baker might stumble upon this humble post and embark on a tirade again.

 But we are anxious.
 Anyone who thinks playing Iceland in football spells good news for Irish football has forgotten their history.
 Whenever the Ireland football team has engaged with Iceland in the past, it has brought us nothing but trouble.
 They have a habit of showing up whenever there's dissension in our camp.

 Who remembers the Icelandic Triangular Tournament in 1986, our first trophy in international football?
 Notwithstanding its status as our first ever trophy in senior football, it is true to say the nation has failed to cherish the prize.

 Big Jack had only managed Ireland in two matches before they jetted out to Iceland.
 He hadn't even gotten around to discarding the League of Ireland lads.
 Pat Byrne came on for Chris Hughton at half-time against Iceland.